Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are informal work-outs available for distressed companies in your jurisdiction?
 If so, what are the advantages and disadvantages in comparison to formal proceedings?

 Out-of-court restructuring procedures are not recognised in legislation.
-However, in practice, debtors actively execute confidential and flexible private negotiations and debt restructuring agreements that are more advantageous than the formal proceedings.
+However, in practice, debtors actively seek and execute confidential and flexible private negotiations and debt restructuring agreements.

 Setting aside transactions